chevere/docs/library/Type.md

 # Type

-`🚧 OUTDATED DOCS`

-The [Type](../reference/Chevere/Components/Type/Type.md) component is in charge of providing a layer for dynamic type handling.
+The `Chevere/Type/Type` component is in charge of providing a layer for dynamic type handling.

 ## Creating a Type